First Ever Scoliosis Conference for the Ones who Live It: BioniCon 2026

 What I heard from presenters and participants over the weekend aligns to what I have been coming to on my own over the past year and a half, reinforcing my commitment to this very precise sliver of the population.

 I know movement works for bodies.
 For scoli humans, movement is non-negotiable.
 I know that scoliosis-specific movement creates ease, confidence, and intelligence in the asymmetric body.
-I know that aging well with scoliosis requires attention prior to menopause, when the pain begins for many with less severe curves.
-I know that the medical world has not caught up to the realities I know, and I can’t wait for them to wake up.
+I know that aging well with scoliosis requires attention prior to menopause, when pain often appear for those who had not experienced pain before.
+I know that the medical world has not caught up to the realities I understand, and I can’t wait for them to wake up.

-My journey gifted me intelligent, conscious movement very early when I met TriYoga in my twenties.
+My path gifted me intelligent, conscious movement very early when I met TriYoga in my twenties.
 Wisdom about yoga for scoliosis arrived just as that was needed for this body.
-I am called to share, to support, and to help my fellow scoli humans.
+I am called to share, support, and help my fellow scoli humans.
 Caroline Bell closed her sharing about Adulting with Scoliosis with the charge, “Scoli warriors, deploy!”

 Learn more about The Bionic Project here.